 - 1 1/4 cups freshly grated sharp shredded cheddar cheese

-Leftover sweet potato black bean quesadilla filling can be refrigerated for up to 5 days or frozen for up to 2 months.
+- TO STORE: Leftover sweet potato black bean quesadilla filling can be refrigerated for up to 5 days.
+Whole assembled and cooked quesadillas may be stored in the fridge for up to 3 days.

 - TO REHEAT: Reheat filling in the microwave until heated through then assemble and cook as directed.
 Assembled quesadillas may be warmed in a skillet over medium-low heat until the filling is heated through and the tortilla is crisp.

 - TO FREEZE: Leftover filling may be kept in the freezer for up to 2 months.
 Defrost overnight in the fridge before using to assemble quesadillas.

 Join today and start saving your favorite recipes